 #3 Glass French Press Fans

 Now that we’ve covered the needs of The Road Warriors and The Travelers, taking a closer look at what features to consider in a French Press for at home.
-It is time to decide between a glass or stainless steel French press.
+It is time to decide between a glass or stainless steel French presses.

 Deciding between glass and stainless steel French presses boils down to a question of preference.

-- If you want to be able to watch as the plunger descends into your coffee, a French glass press is perfect for you.
+- If you want to be able to watch as the plunger descends into your coffee, a glass press is perfect for you.